 The 14 Welsh Three Thousands

-I organised and coordinated this Snowdon Ramble over the 14 Welsh Three Thousands, which was completed in one day in 2019 by 39 AAC(UK) members, split into several groups.
-For decades it had been one of my favourite walks, completed on 19 occasions, 10 of them solo.
+I organised and coordinated a ramble over the 14 Welsh Three Thousands, which was completed in one day in 2019 by 39 AAC(UK) members, split into several groups.
+One of these groups wrote this Article which was published in the AAC(UK) Newsletter.
+For decades it had been one of my favourite day-walks, completed on 19 occasions, 10 of them solo.

 Mountaineering Opportunites in the Armed Forces

 The opportunities to receive mountaineering training and then to amortise it, all on duty and at no charge and with all expenses paid, are detailed below, aimed at persuading civilians to consider an Armed Forces career:

 Mountaineering in the Bolivian Andes with RAFMA